wombleton/gitlaw-nz/acts/A/Anti-Personnel Mines Prohibition Act 1998.md

     (2) Every person who engages in conduct prohibited by subsection (1) commits an offence.

-    (3) Every person who commits an offence against subsection (2) is liable on conviction on indictment to imprisonment for a term not exceeding 7 years or a fine not exceeding $500,000\.
+    (3) Every person who commits an offence against subsection (2) is liable on conviction to imprisonment for a term not exceeding 7 years or a fine not exceeding $500,000\.

     (4) Nothing in this section limits---